 - The pisiform is very large

 - Zhangheotherium has an external pedal spur, as in Ornithorhynchus [not sure about this disarticulated bone, perhaps not a spur, but a simple spindle-shaped ankle bone similar to one seen in Manis, see Fig. 4]

-- The mobile and pivotal clavicle evolved before the divergence of multituberculates and therians. [in the LRT multituberculates are therians and placentals, and so is Zhangheotherium].
+- The mobile and pivotal clavicle evolved before the divergence of multituberculates and therians. [in the LRT multituberculates are therians and placentals]

 Hu et al. report, “It has been argued that dental characters are as homoplasic as non-dental characters and the reliability of dental characters for inferring the relationships of major lineages of mammals has been questioned.
 Zhangheotherium has provided more extensive basicranial and postcranial evidence to corroborate the traditional hypothesis that symmetrodonts represent a part of the basal therian radiation.”
-[Zhangheotherium nests in a basal placental position in the LRT.
+[Zhangheotherium has five or more molars, as in Maotherium].

 Hu et al. link